-Federal Communications Commission rules require broadcasters and cable operators to make local emergency information accessible to persons who are deaf or hard of hearing, and to persons who are blind or have visual disabilities.
+FCC rules require broadcasters and cable operators to make local emergency information accessible to persons who are deaf or hard of hearing, and to persons who are blind or have visual disabilities.
 This rule means that emergency information must be provided both aurally and in a visual format.

-- community situations such as: discharge of toxic gases, widespread power failures, industrial explosions, civil disorders, school closings and changes in school bus schedules resulting from such conditions.
+- community situations such as: discharge of toxic gases, widespread power failures, industrial explosions, civil disorders, school closings and changes in school bus schedules resulting from such conditions

-In the case of persons who are deaf or hard of hearing, emergency information that is provided in the audio portion of programming must be provided either using closed captioning or other methods of visual presentation, such as open captioning, crawls or scrolls that appear on the screen.
+For persons who are deaf or hard of hearing, emergency information provided in the audio portion of programming must be provided either using closed captioning or other methods of visual presentation, such as open captioning, crawls or scrolls that appear on the screen.
 Video programming distributors must ensure that emergency information does not block any closed captioning, and closed captioning should not block any emergency information provided by means other than closed captioning.
-Closed captions are visual text displays that are hidden in the video signal.
+Closed captions are visual text displays hidden in the video signal.
 You can access closed captions through your remote control or on-screen menu or through a special decoder.
 Open captions are an integral part of the television picture, like subtitles in a movie.
 In other words, open captions cannot be turned off.
 Text that advances very slowly across the bottom of the screen is referred to as a crawl; displayed text or graphics that move up and down the screen are said to scroll.

 In determining whether particular details need to be presented visually and aurally, programmers may rely on their own good faith judgments.

-Filing a Complaint
+Filing a complaint